bluerock-io/auto-docs/content/scaffold/getting-started.md

 Before we start verifying the code, we have to make sure `scaffold` knows how to build it. `scaffold` uses the standard [compile_commands.json](https://clang.llvm.org/docs/JSONCompilationDatabase.html) format to determine how to build your code.
-Since we have a simple project, we will generate this using the [`bear` tool](https://github.com/rizsotto/Bear).
+Since we have a simple project, we will generate a `compile_commands.json` using the [`bear` tool](https://github.com/rizsotto/Bear).

 ```shell
 $ bear -- clang -c src/stage1.cpp